 Personalisation can help to produce more relevant content and product recommendations for email marketing, and the stats suggest the effort invested in personalisation is worth it.

-As quoted by Econsultancy, One Sport found that general engagement metrics improved when using personalised emails, and average order values increased by 5% when personalisation is used.
+As quoted by Econsultancy, One Sport found that general engagement metrics improved when using personalised emails, and average order values increased by 5% when personalisation was used.

-PPS is a hugely distinct way of nurturing your customer satisfaction, and close personal relationship with each and every one, coming back to whether that be for 5,000 or all 5 million of them.
+PPS is a hugely distinct way of nurturing your customer satisfaction, and close personal relationships with each and everyone, coming back to whether that be for 5,000 or all 5 million of them.

-The statistics for this treatment of email marketing has been calculated by both McKinsey and Statista, and deemed to be as much as 20x the returns currently enjoyed by traditional email marketing ESP, omnichannel and triggered solutions combined.
+The statistics for this treatment of email marketing have been calculated by both McKinsey and Statista and deemed to be as much as 20x the returns currently enjoyed by traditional email marketing ESP, omnichannel and triggered solutions combined.

 This is where the enterprise people prick their ears up, as this is a whole tranche of marketing that many of them are not yet addressing currently, still believing it is covered by the efforts and solutions offered by their existing providers.